Wooty-B/LX2K_Guide/README.md

 Using a Radeon WX 4100, many applications such as Blender, RBDOOM-3, Portal 2 and console emulators run laps around the Raspberry Pi 4, RockPro64, and Odroid XU-4.
 Many games run at 3440x1440 @ 60fps as long as you aren't going ham on the render options, Minecraft running close to 60fps @ 12-16 chunks, and OpenMW running @ 60fps with everything turned to max.
 And with Box86, there are many applications that run smoothly with Box86.

 The guide below is a WIP, and I greatly appreciate any comments regarding how I can improve this page, and will try to answer any questions thrown my way.
-Let the ARMs race begin!

 ## C. Important Notes